toe-ho/oucru-vital-agent/docs/prd/architecture/02-agent-design.md

 This log provides complete transparency for clinical audits, debugging of unexpected assessment outcomes, and training data for future model fine-tuning.

+Logs are linked to both `assessment_job_id` and `recording_id`.
+A recording can have multiple assessment jobs; job-level linkage is required to separate reruns and compare outputs.

+## 10. Prompt and Agent Evaluation

+Before implementation accepts a prompt revision, run a small golden-file evaluation:

+1. Clean ECG or PPG fixture: expect high acceptance rate, no escalation, valid JSON schema.
+2. Noisy fixture: expect rejected or borderline segments, key findings mention noise/artifact, valid JSON schema.
+3. LLM failure fixture: expect deterministic fallback output and explicit degraded-mode flag.

+Evaluation checks:
+- JSON output validates against the Pydantic interpretation schema.
+- No raw waveform arrays appear in prompts, tool arguments visible to the model, or logs.
+- Key metrics match persisted `sqi_results` summaries.
+- Tool-call count and timeout durations are recorded for later optimization.

 ---

 ## 11. Error Handling